Battle of Arnhem: Day 5 – Thursday 21 September

 The Arnhem Bridge after Frost's force had been overrun and the road cleared.
 Notice the destroyed buildings on the right.

 Throughout the morning, the Germans mopped up British survivors and stragglers hiding around Arnhem bridge.
 It took several hours to clear the bridge of debris to allow German armour to cross and reinforce Nijmegen.
 The British had held the bridge for long enough for the 82nd Airborne Division and the Guards Armoured Division to capture the Nijmegen bridge.
 With the resistance at the bridge at an end, the Germans had more troops available for the Oosterbeek engagement, although this changed suddenly in the afternoon.

-Delayed by weather, the 1st (Polish) Parachute Brigade (Stanisław Sosabowski) were finally able to take off; 114 C-47s took off but 41 aircraft turned back after Troop Carrier Command decided it would be too dangerous to land if the aircraft were up too long.
-The remainder pressed on; they did not have the correct transmission codes and did not understand wireless messages.
+Delayed by weather, the 1st (Polish) Parachute Brigade (Stanisław Sosabowski) were finally able to take off; 114 C-47s took off but 41 aircraft turned back after Troop Carrier Command decided the worsening weather would make landing dangerous if the aircraft were away too long.
+The remainder pressed on because they had the wrong codes and could not decipher the recall signals.
 One of the few messages to get out of Arnhem warned the Poles that DZ 'K' was not secure and to land instead on the polder east of Driel, where they should secure the Heveadorp ferry on the south bank of the Rhine.
-The Poles dropped under fire at 17:00 and suffered casualties but assembled in good order.
+The Poles dropped under fire shortly after 17:00 and suffered casualties but assembled in good order.
+1003 men had arrived and casualties during the drop and later that day amounted to five killed and 25 wounded.
 Advancing to the river bank, they discovered that the ferry was gone; the ferryman had sunk it to deny its use to the Germans.
 The arrival of the Poles relieved the pressure on the British, as the Germans sent forces south of the Rhine.
-Fearing an attack on the southern end of the road bridge or the Nijmegen road, a battalion of the 34th SS Volunteer Grenadier Division Landstorm Nederland, Machine Gun Battalion 47 and other Kampfgruppen headed across the river overnight.
+Fearing an attack on the southern end of the road bridge or the Nijmegen road, III Battalion/SS Grenadier Regiment Landstorm Nederland, Machine Gun Battalion 47, and Kampfgruppen Schoerken, Kauer, and Köhnken headed across the river overnight.